arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

-It can be scary to interact with files directly from the command line.
+It can be stressful to interact with files directly from the command line.
+Throughout this module we will make sure you know what each command does before asking you to do it, and only ask you to make changes within a practice directory that you will download.

+</div>

 To ensure that we aren't touching any of the important files on your computer, you will be downloading a small directory to experiment with.

-This way you don't have to worry about accidentally changing something you didn't want to change.
-You can always download a fresh copy to start over if you want.
+You can download a fresh copy to start over at any point.
-</div>

 **Download the files.**